dxw/contracts/agreements/agency_terms.md

     Surrounding Activities
-    :   Surrounding Activities are services dxw provides as part of the Project which are not part of a Sprint; for example: assisting you with the definition and prioritisation of Stories at the start of the Project, user testing and discovery, penetration testing, research or business analysis.
+    :   Surrounding Activities are services dxw provides as part of the Project which are not part of a Sprint; for example: assisting you with the definition and prioritisation of Stories at the start of the Project, user testing and discovery, penetration testing, research or product strategy.

 3. ### Proposal